Elmshorn station: History

 Elmshorn station was opened 18 September 1844, making it one of the oldest stations in the state.
 The Hamburg-Altona–Kiel railway should go through Barmstedt but as Elmshorn had more habitans the line went through it.
 Years ago there was a port railway that connected the station with the south of the harbour.
 It was replaced with trucks and the last tracks disappeared in 2002.

 Traffic

 The Regionalbahn-Schleswig-Holstein runs with trains to Neumünster, Itzehoe, Pinneberg, and Hamburg-Altona.
 A Regional-Express connects Hamburg Hauptbahnhof with Kiel Hauptbahnhof.
-The private company Nord-Ostsee-Bahn rides from Hamburg-Altona to Westerland on Sylt.
-The Schleswig-Holstein-Express rides from Hamburg Hbf to Flensburg.
+DB Regio Nord offers transportation from Hamburg-Altona to Westerland on Sylt.
 AKN trains run to Ulzburg-Süd.
-On Friday an Intercity-train rides from Flensburg to Berlin Südkreuz and Köln Hauptbahnhof.
-The IC to Köln runs on Sunday, too, as an historic train.

 On track 1 run the trains to Kiel, Flensburg, Neumünster and Westerland and one Regionalbahn to Itzehoe.
 On track 2 and 3 run trains to Pinneberg, Hamburg and Itzehoe as well as the Intercitys.
 On track 1a runs the AKN.
 The bus station (ZOB (German for "Zentraler Omnibusbahnhof")) is located in front of the station.